ApolloAuto/apollo/README.md

 [**Apollo 1.5:**](docs/quickstart/apollo_1_5_hardware_system_installation_guide.md)

 Apollo 1.5 is meant for fixed lane cruising.
-With the addition of LiDAR, vehicles with this version now have a better perception of its surroundings and can better map its current position and plan its trajectory for safer maneuvering on its lane.
+With the addition of LiDAR, vehicles with this version now have better perception of its surroundings and can better map its current position and plan its trajectory for safer maneuvering on its lane.
 Please note, the modules highlighted in Yellow are additions or upgrades for version 1.5.

 ![image alt text](docs/demo_guide/images/Apollo_1_5.png)